x8g/zone/README.md

 https://qtzt.cf

 # how to use?
-well just download the zip file and replace "api_key" with your leakcheck key, then all you have to do is setup all the channel ID's in each command! pls star bbg
+well just download the zip file and replace "api_key" with your leakcheck key, then all you have to do is setup all the channel ID's in each file correctly! pls star bbg